Continuing Education Credits (CMEs and CEUs)

 Continuing Education Unit Credits (CEUs) for Genetic Counselors

-ASHG will apply for Category 1 CEU credits for genetic counselors through the National Society of Genetic Counselors (NSGC).
+National Society of Genetic Counselors (NSGC) designates this live activity for a maximum of 3.0 Category 1 CEU (30.5 contact hours).
 NSGC is approved as an authorized provider of continuing education and training by the International Association for Continuing Education and Training (IACET).

 Genetic Counselors and Nurses should apply for CEUs.
 The American Board of Genetic Counseling (ABGC) will accept CEUs earned at this program for the purposes of certification and recertification.